da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_irods_cb.md

 Please refer carefully to the iRODS Documentation about needed change of other parameters, as wrong parameters could serverly harm your DNS system!
 There is no test if a ruleBase is operating well, while this file being parsed on demand whenever actions being fired.
 There are many more actions being neccessary or at least interesting to implement, please consider reading the documentation in these files as well.

  In case you're running the resource server mode, the resource names are your repl_destinations names in config.properties.
-In case of forming a federation, zone_names are listed in repl_destinations.

 Please note the settings of your iRODS installation, as they're needed for config.properties of CB and DA-Web.